0xbagp/new-fit-for-your-pfp---discord-bot/README.md

 I hope your community has fun with this!

-If your community loves it and you want to throw me a tip you can do so below:
+If they do, and you're feeling generous, send me an NFT so I can join :)

 * **SOL:** C5XYM4RDtEdKm5NhDLhYJ7gH4vNRocna5qYb1pCThNa
 * **ETH:** 0xAf1c16F1370dEdad2784287595f9152D8A1575d3